 Former first baseman Bill White, another Cardinals Hall of Famer and a lefthanded hitter himself, called Musial “the best low-ball hitter I ever saw,” and suggested Musial’s corkscrew stance helped in that regard.

-White said he had no interest in adopting that stance, though.
-“I had enough other stances that didn’t work,” he said.
+White said he had no interest in adopting that stance, because, “I had enough other stances that didn’t work.”

 That no other player hit that well from such a stance didn’t surprise McCarver.
 “No one did,” McCarver said, “because no one could.”